YannCabon/ChymaSeg/README.md

-# Paranchyma-segmentation
+# Parenchyma-Segmentation
-Software able to segement paranchyma and complete it on a cube
+Software able to segement parenchyma and complete it on a cube